 7. Open Space Requirements

 48 sq. ft. of common usable open space should be provided for each dwelling unit.
-Entrants may substitute private open space (i.e. patios or balconies)
+Entrants may substitute private open space (i.e. patios or balconies).
+The open space requirement can either be in the form of a yard, a courtyard, or integrated into the building (patios etc.), or some combination of those strategies.

 No off-street parking is required for either the grocery store or the residences.
 One off-street loading space is required for the grocery store.